 There’s a lot going on this holiday week in Lexington.
-Neighborhood pools are starting to open.
-Playgrounds will be open again.
+Neighborhood pools are open.
+Playgrounds and picnic areas are full.
 The long weekend means many people will travel for a short getaway or vacation.

 It’s important that you celebrate safely.
 Here are some general safety tips for the holiday.

-It’s going to be hot and steamy throughout the weekend.
+It’s going to be warm and steamy throughout the weekend.
 If you’re celebrating outdoors with a picnic or other activities, make sure you stay hydrated and recognize the symptoms of a heat-related illness.